Eucomed/cypress-automation-tasks/README.md

 # Automation tests for GUI and API

-**This documentation provides all information about the GUI and API automated tests for the webpage react-redux.realworld.io.**
+**This documentation is describing all the GUI and API automation tests created in Cypress.**

 ## CONTENT